BrittanyMcGuire/recruit-better/README.md

 # Recruit Better
 One stop shop for recruiting resources.
 Essentially, I was loosing track of where I was keeping all of this info and and wanted it in one place selfishly for myself.
-You can use it too.
+However, why not open this up for your use too?

 Do you have a resource to add?
 Thank you!
 Let's do that.
 This is open source and I don't have as much time on my hands as I would like to.
 So if something is borken or if you want to add to the list, please contribute with a pull request.